CAP1188 - 8-Key Capacitive Touch Sensor Breakout - I2C or SPI

 Module with 5 colored buttons.
 Each button is powered independently and has an output informing about its status

-Module with a bistable button and blue LED backlight.
-The board is equipped with a Gravity connector and communicates via a digital interface.
-DFRobot DFR0785-B
+Module with a button and blue LED backlight.
+The board is equipped with a Grove connector and communicates via a digital interface.
+Seeed Studio 111020046

 Module with a button and red LED backlight.
 The board is equipped with a Grove connector and communicates via a digital interface.
 Seeed Studio 111020044